ahsanmalik07/javascript-projects/README.md

 # javascript-projects
- Projects created using html , &amp; Javascript
+ Projects created using html , &amp; Javascript <br>
  A brief overview of the projects included are given below and the details description are included in the README.md in the respective project

 # A simple Calculator